 - ‘Reinstatement of southern boundary Lot 6 DP 4567’.

-All relevant field information relating to the placement of the boundary marks must be attached as a supporting document type ‘Field Note’.
-Supporting documents can be either tiff, pdf or jpeg format.
-Where information has been electronically recorded it must be converted to a format that ensures permanent usability.
+All relevant field information relating to the placement of the boundary marks must be attached as a supporting document type ‘Field Information’.

 Where a complex boundary reinstatement survey is undertaken the requirements are the same as for a full land transfer survey, but without a title plan.
 The survey must comply with Rules 16 to 37 and the CSD with rules 71 to 91.